TripodGG/Foundry-Automated-Install/README.md

 ## 🧪 Future Goals

+- Foundry startup test before creating the new instance
 - Single run install for all desired instances
 - Web UI for managing instances
 - Instance update automation